menu

 Demographics

-The education level of Belleville citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-20.81% of adults 25 and older in Belleville have a college degree.
+In terms of college education, Belleville is nearly on par with the US average for all cities of 21.84%: 20.81% of adults 25 and older in Belleville have a bachelor's degree or advanced degree.

 The per capita income in Belleville in 2022 was $35,002, which is wealthy relative to West Virginia, and middle income relative to the rest of the US.
 This equates to an annual income of $140,008 for a family of four.
 However, Belleville contains both very wealthy and poor people as well.